-Midas Magic adds over 300 new spells to the game, greatly building upon the base game’s magic system and getting major props for style points.
+Midas Magic adds over 300 new spells to the game, significantly building upon the base game’s magic system and getting significant props for style points.
 This Oblivion mod adds beam spells, projectiles, a ton of new Conjuration summons, and more.

 Check out the mod here.

-If you’ve been playing with Oblivion mods as long as some players have, there’s a good chance you’re completely sick of the standard starting sequence.
-There’s only so many times you can live through the Imperial Prison tutorial, after all.
+If you’ve been playing with Oblivion mods as long as some players have, there’s a good chance you’re utterly sick of the standard starting sequence.
+There are only so many times you can live through the Imperial Prison tutorial, after all.

 Oblivion Randomiser Project

-The project is ongoing, and uploader aAaZzZ000oOo is still actively dropping comments updates into the Nexus page.
-So far “levelled lists and a small portion of NPC’s equipment and spells” have been randomised, but more is in the works.
+The project is ongoing, and uploader aAaZzZ000oOo is still actively dropping comments updates into the Oblivion Nexus page.
+So far, “levelled lists and a small portion of NPC’s equipment and spells” have been randomised, but more is in the works.

 Stay up to date here.

 Hundreds of weapons are added by this mod, even including off-hand variants for dual-wielding characters.
-The new weapons are balanced not to be too strong, and they’re fully integrated into merchant tables, on enemies, and into the loot you’ll find when exploring Cyrodiil.
+The new weapons are balanced not to be too strong, and they’re fully integrated into merchant tables, on Oblivion enemies, and into the loot, you’ll find when exploring Cyrodiil.

 Check out Immersive weapons right here.

-If you’re looking for pure bang for your buck, Unique Landscapes Compilation is one of the best Oblivion mods out there.
-As the name suggests, it compiles 28 other mods that change up Cyrodiil’s landscapes in diverse and interesting ways.
+If you’re looking for pure bang for your buck, Unique Landscapes Oblivion is one of the best Oblivion mods out there.
+As the name suggests, it compiles 28 other mods that change up Cyrodiil’s landscapes in diverse and exciting ways.

 Find out more about the Unique Landscapes Compilation here.

-Another huge Oblvion mod, Better Dungeons overhauls every cave in the game save for a few that can’t be screwed with due to quests.
+Another huge Oblivion mod, Better Dungeons, overhauls every cave in the game save for a few that modders can’t screw with due to quests.
 New features include updated lighting and set pieces, brand new puzzles and rewards, hidden treasures and more.